TemugeB/temugeb.github.io/_posts/2022-06-23-ros2-cv-bridge-minimal-pubisher.md

 layout: post
 title:  "ROS2 CVBridge Example in Cpp and Python"
 date:   2022-06-23 10:00:00 +0000
-categories: ROS2 cv_bridge cpp python
+categories: ROS2 cvbridge cpp python
 ---

 In this post, I show how to use cv_bridge in a minimal frames publisher node in ROS2 written in C++.
 Python code is also included for the relevant part below.
 Check Line 85 and below for cv_bridge related code.